 In deploying the drooper, avoid pulling the drooper back toward the vertical if at all possible.
 Particularly for longer droopers, better results follow if the drooper is pulled to either side off vertical, and/or further away from the bend.
 In some current successful deployments, the drooper has miscellaneous bends in the needed drooper length to somehow get the needed vertical top load while avoiding various lossy dielectric items in the area

 Larger droopers will increase the L's pattern weakness toward the end of the horizontal.
 This makes the L layout direction choice of greater significance.

-L's with drooper wires should normally be adjusted for R and X at the far end of the drooper.
+L's with drooper wires should normally be adjusted for R and X at the far end or bottom of the drooper.

 While the pattern and gain are well served by horizontal plus possible drooper = 87 feet (26.5m), a vertical shorter than 49 feet (15m) may present a tuning issue.
 It may be necessary to extend the horizontal wire (or drooper wire if you have it) to get a feed R+X within tuning range.
 This is usually preferable to using a coil at the feedpoint.